4/28/2017

 Like a big joke, I was elected treasurer in our small church.
 I couldn't make my Math-impaired system an excuse.
 So Sunday after Sunday, I’d struggle with numbers.
 A good thing it was just plus (offerings and tithes) and minus (expenses).
 Sixteen years later, the church grew so big the job became complicated—SSS, Pag-ibig, Philhealth, petty cash, vouchers, etc. came into the picture.

 I was a candidate for mental exhaustion.
-So I begged an accountant friend to take over.
-After turning over the cash left with me, my accountant friend said, "You have an overage of P4,300.16 [she counted to the last centavo!].”
+So I begged an accountant friend, S, to take over.
+After turning over the cash left with me, S said, "You have an overage of P4,300.16 [she counted to the last centavo!].”

 That was an accrual of all the cash I put in for fear of shortage.

 How did I ever manage those 16 years?
-With oodles of grace, no less.
+With oodles of grace and guidance of the Holy Spirit, no less.
 As I tried to be a good steward of the Lord's money, I learned to be a good steward of my own.
-Now I can balance my checkbook.
+Now I spemd time counting loose change.

 (In the university where I teach, our grades are in letters, not numbers.
 Whew!)